thiyada-kitt/Webpos/README.md

 - Configure your database schema credentials or create schema in MySQLWorkbench [database_name is 'pos_db']
 - Import database using (SQL Developer/SQL++, TOAD, etc).
 - Open the Xampp server simulator and enable Apache and MySQL.
-- Use the command localhost/folderprojectname/ in your web browser to open the web application.
+- Use the command localhost/folderprojectname/ in your URL web browser to open the web application.

 **Tip:** If you connect through MySQLWorkbench You need to set your password of your localhost in the file. connectdb.php